 It’s open enrollment time.
-That means third party administrators are making their rounds, visiting their clients and setting up their plans before the start of the 2018 plan year.
-We’ve put together some enrollment season tips for benefits administrators in order to help them make it through this stressful season.
+That means third-party administrators (TPAs) are working with clients to set up plans for the new year.
+We’ve compiled some tips and reminders for benefits administrators to help them through this stressful season.

-All of these factors (and more) should be taken into account to make sure you deliver an effective presentation that helps maximize participation rates.
+These factors and others should be considered to ensure you deliver an informative presentation that helps maximize participation rates.

-In order to help people better understand their benefits, consider adopting a robust employee engagement program.
-A top-of-the-line program should have enrollment materials for you to hand out with simple, easy-to-understand information; short educational videos; a website for participants seeking more details; and an active social media presence.
+Consider adopting a robust employee engagement program.
+A top-of-the-line program should have enrollment materials with simple, easy-to-understand information.
+Consider providing short educational videos, a website for participants seeking more details, and an active social media presence.